sureshgaussian/flask_multiple_prog_bars/README.md

 The application uses Flask framework to build the web application.
 The main technique used is to open a server-sent-event connection using [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) API.
 Once the web connection is established, and the client renders index.html page, it opens an SSE with the server to get events.
 Server sends a stream of text to the client.
 Client side JavaScript code updates the corresponding html elements to update the progress bar.

 ## Details

+### Parameters
+There are three parameters that one can change.
+1. Number of bars to display
+2. Percent increase for each update.
+3. Time interval between two updates

+Note that progress bars proceed in lock steps, with bar[i]= bar[0]+i * percent increase.
+This can be changed by rewriting progress()
+All the above parameters are encapsulated in `class Config` at the top of the app.py

 ### Routes
 1. '/' for the home page, and index page
 2. '/progress' for EventSource to connect to.
 One can choose any name for this route, but the same name should be used in JavaScript when establishing SSE